 Graduates are invited to apply for a one-academic year Internship at BNBU.
-Applications for the Intern position must be completed and submitted to BNBU’s International Development Office (international@uic.edu.cn) no later than April 15, 2025.
+Applications for the Intern position must be completed and submitted to BNBU’s International Development Office no later than April 15, 2026.

 Requirements for the application include:

-1. Successful completion of a Bachelors degree in any relevant programme[1] .
+1. Successful completion of a Bachelor’s degree in any relevant programme (please provide a scanned copy of the graduation certificate)[1] .
 Meet at least a standard of 7.0 IELTS or equivalent if the applicant is from a non-English speaking country.

 2. A full transcript of academic work completed with a minimum overall GPA of 3.0.

-3. Two letters of recommendation from academic staff supporting the application.
+3. Two letters of recommendation from academic staff or professional supervisor supporting the application.

 4. A full personal resume including an expression of interest in a position in a specific department or unit.
 The applicant should articulate the skills and experience he/she would bring to this specific.